dropwizard/dropwizard/docs/source/manual/core.rst

 By default, only secure TLSv1.2 cipher suites are allowed.
 Older versions of cURL, Java 6 and 7, and other clients may be unable to communicate with the allowed cipher suites, but this was a conscious decision that sacrifices interoperability for security.

 Dropwizard allows a workaround by specifying a customized list of cipher suites.
+If no lists of supported protocols or cipher suites are specified, then the JVM defaults are used.
+If no lists of excluded protocols or cipher suites are specified, then the defaults are inherited from Jetty.

 The following list of excluded cipher suites will allow for TLSv1 and TLSv1.1 clients to negotiate a connection similar to pre-Dropwizard 1.0.

 .. code-block:: yaml